Best movies on Amazon Prime Video to watch now (June 2020) - TheNewsTrace

 Manchester by the Sea (2016)

 A masterful Sundance hit from Kenneth Lonergan.
-Casey Affleck is on electrifying, Oscar-winning kind as Lee, a surly janitor residing alone in a Boston suburb.
-Summoned by his household after his brother suffers a coronary heart assault, Lee returns to his seaside dwelling city to face the secrets and techniques of his previous.
+Casey Affleck is on electrifying, Oscar-winning type as Lee, a surly janitor residing alone in a Boston suburb.
+Summoned by his household after his brother suffers a coronary heart assault, Lee returns to his seaside house city to face the secrets and techniques of his previous.
 Watch on Amazon Prime Video

 Learn our full Manchester by the Sea evaluate